What Is A Roundhouse Kick And How To Do A Roundhouse Kick

 Padding… The ball of the foot is padded, while the instep and shin are not.
 The ball of the foot is designed to take pressure, as we step on it every day.
 The bones of the foot and tibia need conditioning.

 Alignment… The foot and ankle are protected, because the foot is perpendicular to the target.
 Instep roundhouse kick can spell danger if the distant part of the foot makes contact, once again due to long lever.
-Shin can break, and they do break sometimes when the kick is checked.
+Shin can break, and they do break sometimes when thekick is checked.

 Flexible toes… Few people can pull up their toes enough to expose the ball of the foot properly.
 It’s not the same as the front kick.
 You can adjust the trajectory in the front kick, to compensate for lack of toe flexibility.
 You can’t do this with a ball of the foot roundhouse kick.
+However, our ball of the foot program can help you

 Ok And Now The Roundhouse Kick With The Shin.
 Muay Thai, Round Kick, If You Will.